ForumOrganisation/forumorg-archived/README.md

-# fra-legacy
+# Legacy version

-This is the official repository of the legacy website [Forum Rhône-Alpes](http://www.forum-rhone-alpes.com).
+This is the legacy version of [forum-rhone-alpes.com](https://www.forum-rhone-alpes.com)

 ## Why is this here ?

+This project is not maintained anymore due to the merge between [forum-rhone-alpes.com](https://www.forum-rhone-alpes.com) and [forumorg.org](https://www.forumorg.org).

-The repository is only here for *legacy* purposes and its previous URL currently redirects to the [new website](https://www.forumorg.org) (thanks to [heroku-redirect](https://github.com/ForumOrganisation/heroku-redirect)).
+The repository is only here for *legacy* purposes and its [URL](https://www.forum-rhone-alpes.com) currently redirects to the new [official website](https://www.forumorg.org) (thanks to this [minimal node.js redirect app](https://github.com/ForumOrganisation/heroku-redirect)).

 ## Stack